-On September 7, 2016, 38 men and four women were forcibly removed from the UK and brought to Jamaica on a private, chartered flight.
+On the 7th of September, 2016, 38 men and four women were forcibly removed from the UK to Jamaica on a private, chartered flight.
 They were all Jamaican nationals, but for most, Britain is their home.
 Many moved to the UK as children.
 Most have British children of their own.
 Despite that, they were deported, en masse, in secret and at great expense to the British government.

 September's charter flight to Jamaica was the first in two years.
-I know people who were deported on the last one, in November 2014.
-They told me of violent escorts, of being restrained in body belts, and of being treated like animals.
-It's possible that the Home Office is planning to re-establish regular charter flights to Jamaica, deporting people on mass flights every few months, as it does to Nigeria, Ghana, Pakistan, and Albania.
+I know people who were deported on the last one, in November of 2014.
+They told me of violent escorts, of being restrained in body belts and of being treated like animals.
+It's possible that the Home Office is planning to re-establish regular charter flights to Jamaica, deporting people on mass flights every few months, as it does to Nigeria, Ghana, Pakistan and Albania.

-Some friends and I at the Unity Centre in Glasgow—an organization that gives practical support to and stands in solidarity with migrants—were able to speak with people before the flight.
-We called them in immigration detention centers and listened, as one person after another told us how they were snatched while signing in at Home Office reporting centers and handed flight directions in detention or prison, just days before the flight.
-In marked British accents, they told us about their British children, their British partners, their British homes, and their British lives.
-We heard different stories, but there was a chorus of fear, anxiety, and confusion.
+Me and some friends at the Unity Centre in Glasgow – an organisation that gives practical support to and stands in solidarity with migrants – were able to speak with people before the flight.
+We called them in immigration detention centres and listened, as one person after another told us how they were snatched while signing in at Home Office reporting centres and handed flight directions in detention or prison, just days before the flight.
+In marked British accents, they told us about their British children, their British partners, their British homes and their British lives.
+We heard different stories, but there was a chorus of fear, anxiety and confusion.

 TREATED LIKE ANIMALS

-The Home Office requires that those with uncertain or precarious immigration status sign on regularly at reporting centers.
+The Home Office requires that those with uncertain or precarious immigration status sign on regularly at reporting centres.
 Most of those who ended up on the charter were detained while signing on:

 The fact that people were detained while signing on, in different parts of the country, suggests the operation was well planned in advance.
 It seems that the Home Office conducted a wide sweep of Jamaican nationals who were liable to removal.
 People who had been signing for months, complying with Home Office regulations, found themselves detained in the weeks running up to the flight.
 With charter flights, the Home Office wants to fill as many seats as possible, and more Jamaicans were detained and served with flight directions than actually made it onto the plane.

-Most spent late August and early September in immigration detention centers and were handed flight directions just a few days before September 7, although many received their letters weeks after their letter was dated.
+Most spent late August and early September in immigration detention centres and were handed flight directions just a few days before the 7th of September, although many received their letters weeks after their letter was dated.
 Surely the Home Office wouldn't withhold correspondence to hamper legal interventions?
 Some had been told by their solicitors "not to worry"; the judicial review had been lodged in time.
 However, Home Office charter policy allows them to foreclose this option; judicial review was powerless.